denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ## 2. Implementation in the CI/CD pipeline
 In this section, I will explain how I implemented my prototype into the existing CI/CD pipeline on `Github Actions`.
 It will be devided into the following topics.

-  - Creating/Mounting the EBS data volume
+  - Creating/Mounting the `EBS` data volume
-  - Adding CloudWatch metrics/alarms for the EBS data volume
+  - Adding CloudWatch metrics/alarms for the `EBS` data volume
-  - Adding support for automatic snapshot creation of the EBS data volume
+  - Adding support for automatic snapshot creation of the `EBS` data volume
-  - Adding support for automatic attaching/detaching the EBS data volume
+  - Adding support for automatic attaching/detaching the `EBS` data volume

 ### 2.1.
 Creating/Mounting the EBS data volume

 #### 2.1.1.
 GitHub Actions Workflow
-I began my implementation in the GitHub Actions workflow file.
+I start my implementation in the `GitHub Actions` workflow file.
 In this file the steps for executing the CI/CD pipeline are defined.
 The workflow is triggered on `workflow dispatch`, meaning it runs on-demand without the need for a pull-request or code push.

 ```